Employed as a PSW in Ontario

 HSCPOA’s best advice for PSWs who are only eligible through Path 2 is to become registered before December 1, 2027.

 NOTE: HSCPOA does NOT recognize Collège Essor, Quebec, Canada, as a legitimate PSW education program.
 Our analysis shows multiple document discrepancies, incomplete internship evidence, lack of formal documentation, and overall PSW education program credibility issues.
 HSCPOA Applicants who submit PSW education program documentation from Collège Essor are NOT eligible to apply for registration under Path 2: Employed as a PSW in Ontario, option B (work experience + education).
-They may be eligible to apply through Path 2: Employed as a PSW in Ontario, option A (work experience only).
+They may be eligible to apply through Path 2: Employed as a PSW in Ontario, option A (Experience only).

 Documentation Requirements: